D

 Website Development Overview

-Website Development is our primary service and specialty.
-It can be very complicated and there is a great learning curve as you begin to discover the web from the Webmaster's side.
-We're here to help you every step of the way and take the burden off wherever we can, while empowering you with as much control over your website as you would like to have.
+Affordable Website Development is our primary service, our specialty!
+Website design and development can be very complicated and there is a considerable learning curve as you begin to discover the web from the webmaster's side.
+We're here to help you with consultation and guidance every step of the way, and to take the burden off wherever we can while empowering you with as much control over your website as you would like to have.
+To be sure, one of the wonderful advantages of working with The Designsmith is our propensity to provide consultation and guidance at no extra cost!
+Our package prices are all focused on the real work of designing and building your website.

-Our web development centers on the structuring of a website that fits your company and branding, fits your marketing goals, and fits your budget while addressing your target audience in terms they can quickly understand and digest to make an honest appraisal of you and connect to further your communication.
+Our web development centers on the structuring of a website that fits your company and branding, fits your marketing goals, and fits your budget while addressing your target audience in terms they can quickly understand and digest to make an honest appraisal of you and connect to further your communication and create a business engagement, ie $$$.

 Essentially, to have a website you need:

 1. A Domain Name.
 This is the address of your website that appears in the address bar of the browser.
 Ours is TheDesignsmith.com as you can see in the address bar above.
 In effect, you rent the name from a Domain Registrar like Network Solutions or GoDaddy.
 There are many registrars and there is no considerable difference between them as far as acquiring a name, but their costs vary widely.
-GoDaddy charges roughly $15 for a .com name per year while Network Solutions charges around $45 for the same thing.
-We suggest you order your name from GoDaddy.
+GoDaddy charges roughly $20 for a .com name per year while Network Solutions charges around $45 for the same thing.
+We tend to use GoDaddy more often.

 3. Hyper-Text Markup files.
 These files describe the look and content of your website to the browser which downloads and displays it to the surfers.
 HTM files can be built without programming, mixed with programming, or created by programming; but in the end it is the html that your visitors see drawn into their browser.
 Creating these files is what we do best by integrating beautiful graphics, cascading sytles and smart programming!